iroitosheik/MNFST/README.md

 - We fix giant problems collectively.
 - Consumers are now actors.
 - Artists have a giant stage to perform on.
+- Free content, method and tools are everywhere

 We could go on and on with that list of massive changes.

 Nevermind your age, skills or budget.
 No more excuses of places, time and tools.

 It all goes down to will and wifi.